 Shaved asparagus with bacon vinaigrette is a hearty side dish made with tender, crisp asparagus sections and a warm bacon dressing.
 It's a different, delicious way to use this spring seasonal vegetable.

-- Adding a half-teaspoon of hot sauce didn’t bring much heat, but provided flavor.
-Add more if you’re looking for spiciness.
+- Adding a half-teaspoon of hot sauce more so provides flavor than heat.
+Add more if you're looking for spiciness.

 Shaved Asparagus with Bacon Vinaigrette